SilongHu/XDL_surgeon/README.txt

 Using command './XDL_Instance <XDl file> <Inst_Type> <Old_loc> <New_loc>' to move the specific instance.

+//Module Level Router(MLR)
+The Module_Router.cpp contains the functions of Module Level Placer and also enables to change all PIPs(Relating to existing Instance) TILE.

 If you want to generate the executable file, you should put these c++ file into the TORC environment and follow its tutorial to use 'make' to generate the executable file under LINUX.

 Remaining bugs:
 1. DSP & BRAM cascaded
 2. Carry-Chain overlap.
+3. Some specific TIEOFF sites I do not mention in my Module_Router.cpp(TIEOFF_X10Y0->DSP_R_X9Y0)
+4. In Module Level Router, When I input the X-10,Y-10, the program only executes the first step(X-10) and ignore the second step
+5. MLR just focus on Y-direction.